- Who We Are

 This project is part of the Building Resilience in Informal Settlements Programme, a partnership between Cities Alliance and Slum Dwellers International (SDI), funded by the Swedish International Development Cooperation Agency (Sida), to support civil society organisations working in informal settlements.

-The project has supported 130 savings groups across four cities, providing capacity-building in finance management, governance, community organizing, resource mobilization, and monitoring and evaluation.
-Additionally, the establishment of a management information systems app (Chama Soft Software) has facilitated the digitization of record-keeping processes across 20 groups.
+The project has supported 250 savings groups and 3,785 savers across four cities, providing capacity-building in finance management, governance, community organising, resource mobilisation, and monitoring and evaluation.
+Additionally, the establishment of a management information systems app (Chama Soft Software) has facilitated the digitisation of record-keeping processes across 20 groups.
+683 youth members were mobilised and supported.

 Community-led mapping has identified areas in need of climate change interventions, particularly in the preparation of ward adaptation plans.
-Additionally, the Akiba Mashinani Trust (AMT) has formed a coalition with KDI, The GODown Art Centre, Kenya Space Agency, and UC Berkeley—a river consortium—to analyze and strategize for the Ngong River, a crucial tributary of the Nairobi River.
+Additionally, the Akiba Mashinani Trust (AMT) has formed a coalition with KDI, The GODown Art Centre, Kenya Space Agency, and UC Berkeley—a river consortium—to analyse and strategise for the Ngong River, a crucial tributary of the Nairobi River.
+259 people were supported to better adapt to climate change.
+Mapping also included 3 city and 83 settlement profiles and 1 settlement enumeration.

 The project has established 8 committees to implement the Mukuru People’s Manifesto, with each focusing on key areas: environment, health, education, land, water, sanitation, energy, youth employment, and governance.
 Two memoranda from the Mukuru Peoples Manifesto Working Committee (MPM) were presented to the Nairobi City County Assembly, addressing governance structures and finances.

-Moreover, the project has mobilized community and public participation support for the implementation of the Mathare Special Planning Area (SPA) plan in 4 wards.
+Moreover, the project has mobilised community and public participation support for the implementation of the Mathare Special Planning Area (SPA) plan in 4 wards.
 This effort is further bolstered by increased institutional engagement at the city level.
+Advocacy efforts further extended to 20 settlement information campaigns, 15 city and national advocacy campaigns and 10 federation leadership meetings being organised.
+85 community members also participated in 17 peer learning exchanges.